beacon-House/counselling-portal/docs/implementation-progress.md

   - Sequence numbering for clear progression
   - Expand/collapse functionality for phases and tasks
   - Proper data associations between phases and tasks
+  - Task suggestions for subtask creation
 - Active phase/task highlighting and state management
   - Visual indicators for selected phases/tasks
   - State persistence during navigation
   - Context-aware note creation based on selection
+- New AI-generated subtask indicators
+  - Visual indicator for new AI-generated tasks
+  - Automatic marking as viewed when expanded
+  - Local storage tracking of viewed status

 ### Subtask Management
 - Custom subtask creation for each task
   - Modal interface for adding new subtasks
   - Inline creation for quick task addition
   - Proper database associations
+  - Task suggestions from parent task
 - Status management with five available statuses
   - Yet to start, In progress, Done, Blocked, Not applicable
   - Status updates via dropdown menu